-After the shocking, emotionally charged election we had in 2016, many people are approaching the New Year with one resolution in mind: become more politically active in 2017.
+After the shocking, emotionally charged election we had in 2016, many people approached the New Year with one resolution in mind: become more politically active in 2017.
 But like many New Year's resolutions, a general one like political involvement can be hard to stick with over the course of the year without a specific plan of action — which is why we've mapped out 12 months worth of ways for you to embrace your political side in 2017.

 For every month of the new year, take charge of your political destiny with a different (non-intimidating) step that will inform and involve.
 Are you ready for the challenge?